-This guy is no ordinary drummer, let’s be clear.
-A naturally gifted genius seen as the Jimi Hendrix of the drumming world by those in the know, his versatility and natural ability is ridiculous.
+This guy is no ordinary drummer.
+A naturally gifted genius seen as the Jimi Hendrix of the drumming world by those in the know, his versatility and natural ability are ridiculous.
 He’s one of those remarkable talents who makes other genius drummers look amateur, so today we’re celebrating the man, the myth, and his contributions to drumming.

 Reni – He Bangs the Drums

 Alan John Wren (“Reni”) is 53 now and his drumming style has varied during the numerous iterations of the band.
 He joined The Stone Roses in 1984 and immediately became a sensation, with Mancs flocking to see the band just to see the guy play (the band’s music wasn’t particularly good at the time, largely being a post-punk mess).

 The Who’s Pete Townshend saw an early gig and immediately recognised he was the most naturally gifted drummer he’d seen since Keith Moon.
 The band was already aware their drummer was better.